leesouthwart/riddle-me-this/README.md

 * Skip button - Tested that the skip button sends the user to the next riddle and decreases their score by 1.
 Also tested if the last riddle is skipped, the user is redirected to the highscores.
 * Submit button - Tested that the post request is sent properly which calls all the functions to check the answer and add/decrease score.

+## Credit

+* The bootstrap theme used for the styling of this application can be found at https://startbootstrap.com/template-overviews/freelancer/

 ## Deployment